Medical assistants play vital roles in today’s healthcare industry, helping doctors perform a number of clinical and administrative duties.

 Similar to the last workplace we mentioned, some colleges or universities have a large amount of people who stay on campus, including students and faculty.
 Some of these universities have their own on-site hospitals.
 Medical assistants who work in university hospitals have the same roles and responsibilities as in a regular hospital.
 This may be an option you consider if one of your goals later in your career is to become a medical assistant teacher or instructor.

 How to become a medical assistant

 Medical assistants require comprehensive training in administrative, clinical and laboratory procedures.
-MTI College prepares students for a career in medical assistance in less than a year with impressive coursework that encompasses:
+Campus prepares students for a career in medical assistance in less than a year with impressive coursework that encompasses: